kothar/compactlist/README.md

 When compacting, several strategies are attempted to reduce the storage size needed:

-**Linear Prediction** will only record the distance of each point in a segment from a trend line of the form *ax + b*.

-**Offset** will attempt to add an offset to each value, shifting the zero-point to the mean value in that segment.
-It has an advantage over the linear prediction strategy in that it is *position independent* and inserting or removing values from a segment will not change the validity of other entries.
+**Offset** will attempt to add an offset to each value, shifting the zero-point to the middle of the range of values stored in the current block.